1992 San Francisco 49ers season: Schedule

+Game summaries

-NFC Divisional Playoff vs. Washington Redskins
+NFC Divisional Playoff: vs. (6) Washington Redskins

 In a rain-plagued, muddy, and sloppily played game, the 49ers defeated the Redskins 20–13.
 The entire field was covered in mud with resulting play affected.
 The 49ers took a 17–3 lead at halftime, but trailed off in the second half and the Redskins kept it close.
 Steve Young was 20 for 30, throwing for 227 yards, but he fumbled three times (following one fumble, 49ers radio analyst Wayne Walker criticized Young's run-heavy playing style, unfavorably contrasting it with erstwhile Niners starter Joe Montana) and threw an interception.
 Late in the game, the Redskins were at the San Francisco 28-yard line and looking to take their first lead of the game when a hand-off by Redskins quarterback Mark Rypien to running back Brian Mitchell was fumbled and recovered by the 49ers.
 Both teams committed 4 turnovers each.
+The 49ers advance to host the NFC Championship Game.

 NFC Championship Game vs. Dallas Cowboys

+NFC Championship: vs. (2) Dallas Cowboys

 The 49ers, who struggled the previous week, did not look much better in this game as they had four turnovers while the Cowboys had none.
 Even with the turnovers the Niners clawed to within 24–20 on a five-yard Jerry Rice touchdown catch, but on the ensuing Cowboys' possession a 70-yard catch and run by Alvin Harper set up Troy Aikman's touchdown pass to Kelvin Martin, sealing the Cowboys' win.
 In all, the 49ers had eight turnovers in their two playoff games.
 Young finished the playoffs with a passer rating of 91.0.